 1. Subject Line

-Always have a subject line that summarises briefly and clearly the contents of the message. for example, Re: Summary of Our Meeting with ABC Suppliers
+Always have a subject line that summarises briefly and clearly the contents of the message (example: Re: Summary of Our Meeting with ABC Suppliers).

-Use short and easy sentences.
-Long sentences can often be difficult to read and understand.
-The most common mistake that I see my students making is to translate directly from their own language.
+The most common mistake that many of our students make is to translate directly from their own language.
 This can often lead to confusing sentences.
-I always tell my students to use the KISS Test – Keep It Short and Simple
+A popular rule that you could adapt is to use the KISS Test – Keep It Short and Simple.

 3. Think of who your reader is going to be

-Informal – Thanks for the email of 15 February
+Informal – Thanks for emailing me on 15th February

-Formal – Thank you for your email received 15 February
+Formal – Thank you for your email dated 15th February

 Informal – Sorry, I can’t make it.